-Posted in Examiner Publication on Monday, October 11, 2021
+Posted in Examiner eNewsletter on Monday, October 11, 2021

 Cures Act Overview

 The new federal rule decrees that all health care professionals, including chiropractors and naturopaths, must share eight types of notes and records with their patients if the patient requests it:

 - History and physical notes

 - Procedure notes

 - Pathology report narratives